cheqd/product-docs/architecture/adr-list/adr-002-on-ledger-resources.md

     }
 ```

-Importantly, we decided not to populate the actual resource data into the didDocumentMetadata, but instead, what we refer to as a _Resource Preview_ which contains all the metadata about the associated resources.
+Importantly, the actual resource body is not displayed inline in the `didDocumentMetadata` section, since the file/media type is hard to transform into JSON.
+Instead, the DID Document Metadata just shows the *Resource Metadata* for all resources in a collection.

-### _Optional_ Discoverability via DIDDoc Services
+### *Optional* Discoverability via DIDDoc Services

 Once a Resource has been created under a Resource Collection, the linked DIDDoc can be updated to provide a link to access it in the [service section](https://w3c.github.io/did-core/#services).

 The rationale for linking to Resources in this manner, instead of creating a new top-level section, are as follows:

-1. Client applications capable of doing [DID Resolution](https://w3c.github.io/did-core/#resolution) may have strong architectural assumptions to _only_ expect the default DID Core specification sections in a response.
+1. Client applications capable of doing [DID Resolution](https://w3c.github.io/did-core/#resolution) may have strong architectural assumptions to *only* expect the default DID Core specification sections in a response.
 We considered the possibility that such applications might (incorrectly) reject the entire DIDDoc as malformed, or crash in the process of trying to parse the DIDDoc.
-2. On the other hand, [the _Service_ section in a DIDDoc](https://w3c.github.io/did-core/#services) is designed to be flexible and extensible by design.
+2. On the other hand, [the *Service* section in a DIDDoc](https://w3c.github.io/did-core/#services) is designed to be flexible and extensible by design.
 New DID Service types can be registered through [DID Specification Registries](https://www.w3.org/TR/did-spec-registries/) by anyone.
-We suggest a new service type called _LinkedResource_ should be used to reference any resource on cheqd within the service section.
-This is conceptually similar to the existing [_LinkedDomains_](https://www.w3.org/TR/did-spec-registries/#linkeddomains).
+We suggest a new service type called *LinkedResource* should be used to reference any resource on cheqd within the service section.
+This is conceptually similar to the existing [*LinkedDomains*](https://www.w3.org/TR/did-spec-registries/#linkeddomains).
 3. In practice, we noted that client applications capable of DID Resolution will gracefully fail/ignore unknown Service types.
-Client applications that _do_ understand a particular Service type can continue parsing/resolving content they are designed to handle.
+Client applications that *do* understand a particular Service type can continue parsing/resolving content they are designed to handle.
 4. DIDDocs can reference other DIDDocs, such as when the [DID Controller](https://w3c.github.io/did-core/#did-controller) in one DIDDoc is specified as a [Verification Method](https://w3c.github.io/did-core/#verification-methods) in another DIDDoc.
 These links can be traversed using [DID URL dereferencing](https://w3c-ccg.github.io/did-resolution/#dereferencing).
 5. Historical versions of Resources can always be accessed by traversing forwards/backwards in the Resource Collection by checking if a particular Service ID has old/new versions.
-6. Multi-party control on Resource Collection updates is possible, since DIDs with multiple controllers specified in them _already_ handle this scenario.
-In the normal process of updating a DIDDoc with multiple controllers, rules can be defined by client applications and/or the ledger on whether all controllers sign an update, or whether an _m-of-n_ threshold needs to be applied.
+6. Multi-party control on Resource Collection updates is possible, since DIDs with multiple controllers specified in them *already* handle this scenario.
+In the normal process of updating a DIDDoc with multiple controllers, rules can be defined by client applications and/or the ledger on whether all controllers sign an update, or whether an *m-of-n* threshold needs to be applied.
 (Currently, the cheqd ledger requires all controllers to sign off on updates.)
-7. Since the [cheqd ledger does not co-relate the on-ledger cheqd/Cosmos accounts to keys that control DIDDocs](broken-reference/), this provides another layer of access control by allowing DIDDoc controllers to rotate keys, if required.
+7. Since the [cheqd ledger does not co-relate the on-ledger cheqd/Cosmos accounts to keys that control DIDDocs](https://docs.cheqd.io/node/architecture/adr-list/adr-002-cheqd-did-method/), this provides another layer of access control by allowing DIDDoc controllers to rotate keys, if required.

-Example of referencing a resource using the _service_ section:
+Example of referencing a resource using the *service* section:

 ```json
   {